laiwz/laiwz.github.io/index.md

 -------------------------------------------
 - Welcome!
 I’m a Ph.D. candidate in [economics](https://econ.umd.edu/) at the [University of Maryland](https://www.umd.edu/).
 Prior to Maryland, I studied economics and mathematics at [Wuhan University](https://www.whu.edu.cn/).

-- I'm a political economist.
-Drawing lessons from China, my research attempts to understand how the state governs society and how it shapes citizens' beliefs and behaviors.
+- My research focuses on political economy.
+In particular, using the lens of historical and modern China, I study the political forces that shape citizens' beliefs and behaviors.
 Please check out my [CV](/assets/pdfs/CV.pdf).

 - I'm on the 2024-2025 job market and available for interviews. <br>
 <small>[ [UMD JMC Profile](https://sites.google.com/umd.edu/laiwz) ] </small>